2020 ANNUAL CONVENTION

 Convention registration was conducted online and is now closed.
 Those who registered will receive exclusive email announcements and be eligible to win door prizes during convention.
 Registered members who are current on their dues will also be entitled to enroll in the system to cast votes in national elections and the consideration of resolutions.
 However, if you did not register, you are still welcome and strongly encouraged to participate in all convention events as listed in the agenda that follows.

-In a virtual environment, the Exhibit Hall experience will obviously be different than it is in person.
+In a virtual environment, the exhibit hall experience will obviously be different than it is in person.
 However, all attendees are encouraged to visit https://event.crowdcompass.com/nfb20 where you will find many familiar and some new exhibitors in our virtual exhibit hall.
+Enter event password nfb2020.
+You’ll receive a verification code via email each time you initiate a login on the web.

 - Tuesday; 9:00 a.m. to 5:00 p.m.